We may earn income from links in this post. Please read this Disclosure for details.

 Look for enormous wooden barrels and order a serving by weight from the vendor for a few euros.
-The dish reminded me of fish escabeche in Spain and Latin America but for me, scapece would be an acquired taste.
+The dish reminded me of fish escabeche in Spain and Latin America.
+For me, scapece would be an acquired taste.

-The prized olives are harvested in early October and then crushed using a traditional mill, thus preserving the quality and fruity flavour of this superb olive oil.
+The prized olives are harvested in early October and then crushed using a traditional mill, thus preserving their quality and fruity flavour.

-Another must-visit is the pastoral Contadini farm in Felline where you can sample an award-winning line of products such as sun-dried tomatoes, marinated vegetables and oils in a rainbow of colours.
+Another must-do on any Salento itinerary is the pastoral Contadini farm in Felline where you can sample an award-winning line of products such as sun-dried tomatoes, marinated vegetables and oils in a rainbow of colours.

-Don’t miss enjoying a leisurely lunch at one of the seafood restaurants such as Trattoria Octopus in Alliste where antipasti include polpette di polpo followed by catch of the day, baked in a sea salt crust, a regional method of cooking that deliciously preserves the freshness of the fish.
+Don’t miss lunch at a seafood restaurant such as Trattoria Octopus in Alliste where antipasti include polpette di polpo followed by catch of the day, baked in a sea salt crust, a regional cooking method that deliciously preserves the freshness of the fish.

 Wrap up your explorations in Matino, a charming village of winding streets, courtyards and stacked stone houses known as casa in corte, many of which have been converted into stylish B&Bs.

-Although Matino is a quaint destination filled with fairytale, white-washed buildings and frescoes, it has a youthful energy and creative spirit.
+Although Matino is filled with fairytale, white-washed buildings and historic frescoes, it has a youthful energy and creative spirit.